 Students in the Graduate School of Architecture & Urban Design must complete all required courses with a grade of C- or better.
+This includes required History & Theory, Urban Issues, Urban Design, and Ecological Systems electives.

-Students who receive grades lower than a C- in a required course or studio may be required to take a leave of absence before being allowed to repeat the course or studio in the following academic year.
+Students who receive grades lower than a C- in a required course or studio may be required to take a leave of absence before being allowed to return to repeat the course or studio during the following academic year.